We recently asked the Diabetic South Africans community what they do with their needles… Take a look and see what they said.

 Research shows that South Africans mostly don’t know what to do with their insulin pen needles after they’ve used them – 88% of the people in this study threw them in the dustbin and there’s a need for easily available sharps disposal units.
-So we thought we should ask BD for some expert guidance on how to safely dispose of needles.
+So we thought we should ask BD for some expert guidance on safe disposal.

 How should South Africans dispose of needles?